stolostron/rhacm-docs/about/architecture.md

 ## Governance risk and compliance

-After you configure a Red Hat Advanced Cluster Management for Kubernetes hub cluster and a managed cluster, you can define Red Hat Advanced Cluster Management for Kubernetes security risk and create policies with templates from the _Governance and risk_ page.
+After you configure a Red Hat Advanced Cluster Management for Kubernetes hub cluster and a managed cluster, you can view and create policies for Red Hat Advanced Cluster Management for Kubernete with templates from the _Governance and risk_ page.
 For more information see, [Red Hat Advanced Cluster Management for Kubernetes Governance and risk](../governance/compliance_intro.md).

 See [Red Hat Advanced Cluster Management for Kubernetes installation](../install/overview.md) to prepare your cluster and get configuration information.